wheresronald0/Seinfeld-Simon/README.md

 ![alt text](https://github.com/wheresronald0/Seinfeld-Simon/blob/master/images/Screen%20Shot%202018-09-14%20at%2012.10.45%20PM.png?raw=true "Screenshot for Application")

+## This project is / should be used for

+This project was my first JavaScript project ever at General Assembly's Web Development Immersive course.
+Although the code is extremely WET, I've chosen not to refactor to preserve the benchmark.

 ## List of Features / User Stories (MVP/ Bronze)

 - The game in made up of four picture tiles in which a user is required to select, mirroring the order that the computer highlights